TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/b2c-policy-identity-protection-reports.md

 ### **How do I enable multi-factor authentication in Azure Active Directory B2C?**

 Azure Active Directory B2C (Azure AD B2C)  integrates directly with Azure AD Multi-Factor Authentication so that you can add a second layer of security to sign-up and sign-in experiences in your applications.
-You can enable multi-factor authentication without writing a single line of code.
+Enable multi-factor authentication without writing a single line of code.
 See [Steps to enable multi-factor authentication](https://docs.microsoft.com/azure/active-directory-b2c/multi-factor-authentication?pivots=b2c-custom-policy).

 ### **Can I send customized email to users that sign up to use my applications?**